grafolean/grafolean/backend/API.md

     -X POST \
     -H 'Content-Type: application/json' \
     -d '{ \
+        "type": <WidgetType>, \
-        "name": <WidgetTitle>, \
+        "title": <WidgetTitle>, \
+        "content": <WidgetContent>, \
+    }' \
+    'https://moonthor.com/api/dashboards/<DashboardSlug>/widgets'
+```

+Parameters:

+    WidgetType: string - type of the widget.
+Note that server does *NOT* check this variable against any list.
+50 chars max.

+    WidgetTitle: string - title of the widget.

+    WidgetContent: a JSON encoded string which specifies the contents of the widget.
+Note that server does *NOT* check either validity or contents of this variable,
+        except that it is a valid UTF-8 string.
+However frontend expects specific schema for each widget type.

+        With a chart widget, the content would be a JSON encoded array:
-        "content": [ \
+            [ \
                 {
                     path_filter: <PathFilter0>, \
                     unit: <BaseUnit0>, \
                     metric_prefix: <MetricPrefix0> \
                 }, \
                 ...
-        ], \
-    }' \
-    'https://moonthor.com/api/dashboards/<DashboardSlug>/widgets'
-```

-Parameters:
+            ]

-    PathFilterN: either explicit path that should be included or a filter which matches multiple paths by using wildcards.
+        Where PathFilterN is either explicit path that should be included or a filter which matches multiple paths by using wildcards.
 Wildcard '?' marks a single level arbitrary
             string (single level meaning: no dot).
 Wildcard '*' matches multiple levels.
 Examples: '*.cpu.load', 'zone1.dev12.port.?.traffic-in'.
 Maximum of 50 filters per
             chart are allowed.

 JSON response: